Radha: Outside Hinduism

-Guru Gobind Singh, in his Dasam Grantha, describes Radha the, sukl bhis rika, thus : "Radhika went out in the light of the white soft moon, wearing a white robe to meet her Lord.
+Guru Gobind Singh, in his Dasam Grantha, describes Radha the sukl bhis rika thus: "Radhika went out in the light of the white soft moon, wearing a white robe to meet her Lord.
 It was white everywhere and hidden in it, she appeared like the light itself in search of Him".

-Radha is mentioned in many Jain commentaries including the popular Venisamhara by Narayana Bhatta and Dhvanyaloka by Anandavardhana written in 7th century.
-Jain scholars like Somadeva Suri and Vikram Bhatta continued mentioning Radha between 9th-12th century in their literary works.
+Radha is mentioned in many Jain commentaries including the popular Venisamhara by Narayana Bhatta, and Dhvanyaloka by Anandavardhana, written in 7th century.
+Jain scholars like Somadeva Suri and Vikram Bhatta continued mentioning Radha between 9th and 12th centuries in their literary works.